nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Graphical User Interface (GUI) Testing

 1. Test application visual design
    1. Prerequisite: Application is started, the Main Window is opened, users have not entered any command or cleared any data previously, and there are some students on the records.
-      2. Test case: Assert that Academy Directory has a student list with the various student cards inside.
+   2. Test case: Assert that Academy Directory has a student list with the various student cards inside.<br>
       Expected: Student list and student cards are shown to the users
-      3. Test case: Assert that Academy Directory has 4 menus in the top left corner of the Main Window.
+   3. Test case: Assert that Academy Directory has 4 menus in the top left corner of the Main Window.<br>
       Expected: There are 4 menus, one with grade logo, one with statistics logo, one with clock logo, and one with question logo
-      4. Test case: Click on the first menu item with the Grade logo
+   4. Test case: Click on the first menu item with the Grade logo<br>
       Expected: 5 entries will pop up, showing users different options to show grades.
-      5. Test case: Assert that Academy Directory has an opaque rectangle in the top-right corner of the Main Window.
+   5. Test case: Assert that Academy Directory has an opaque rectangle in the top-right corner of the Main Window.<br>
       Expected: The rectangle is shown to the user, and users cannot edit it or remove it.
-      6. Test case: Assert that Academy Directory has an opaque rectangle in the bottom-right corner of the Main Window.
+   6. Test case: Assert that Academy Directory has an opaque rectangle in the bottom-right corner of the Main Window.<br>
       Expected: The rectangle is shown to the user, and users cannot edit it or remove it.
-      7. Test case: Assert that Academy Directory has a command box at the bottom of Main Window
+   7. Test case: Assert that Academy Directory has a command box at the bottom of Main Window<br>
       Expected: The command box is shown to users, with a placeholder message `Enter something`, and users can edit the command box.
-      8. Test case: Type in `this is a test message`
+   8. Test case: Type in `this is a test message`<br>
       Expected: The command box shows `this is a test message` - meaning that the command box is able to received user's request
-      9. Test case: Expand Academy Directory to full screen
+   9. Test case: Expand Academy Directory to full screen<br>
-         Expected: Background image also expanded, alongside other components of the internal controls (result display, student list, and status message)
-         Expected: No other visual misbehavior of the User Interface (image is cropped, whitespace exists, or lacking in any visual design)
+      Expected: Background image also expanded, alongside other components of the internal controls (result display, student list, and status message).
+No other visual misbehavior of the User Interface (image is cropped, whitespace exists, or lacking in any visual design)
-      10. Test case: Shrink Academy Directory to the smallest possible size
+   10. Test case: Shrink Academy Directory to the smallest possible size<br>
        Expected: Academy Directory is not minimized completely as there is a minimal size for users to still see the data

 2. Test Main Window User Interface functionality
-      1. Execute the command `help`
-         Expected: Status logger displays a message that informs user a general help message is being shown
-         Expected: Help Window is popped up
-      2. Test case: Resize the Help Window by expand it to full screen
-         Expected: Help Window is expanded to full screen without compromising the content inside (the message is not being minimized or expanded, users are able to view the message regardless of the size).
-         Expected: All commands are inside the help message.
-To check, scroll the window and see whether commands `participation`, or `revert`, or `visualize` are in the table
-      3. Test case: Close the help window
-         Expected: Help Window is closed successfully, without the Main Window being closed or affected as well
-      4. Test case: Click on the logger display and try to edit the message
-         Expected: Users cannot edit the message or remove the message.
-Reason is to avoid confusion in usage of the application
-      5. Test case: Enter `visualize` to the command box, and press enter.
+   1. Test case: Enter `visualize` to the command box, and press enter.<br>
       Expected: A box-whisker plot is shown to the users visualizing relative performance on student exam.
-      6. Test case: Attempt to click on the bottom-right rectangle and remove the data visualization
+   2. Test case: Attempt to click on the bottom-right rectangle and remove the data visualization<br>
       Expected: Users cannot remove or manipulated the shown data.
-      7. Test case: Enter `view 1` to the command box, and press enter
+   3. Test case: Enter `view 1` to the command box, and press enter<br>
       Expected: A visualized view of the student is shown in the bottom-right corner
-      8. Test case: Click on the drop-down menu with "View Participation" on the current view
+   4. Test case: Click on the drop-down menu with "View Participation" on the current view<br>
       Expected: The menu is dropped, and users can see the summary of student participation and attendance of CS1101S studio
-      9. Test case: Click on the drop-down menu with "View Test Score" on the current view
+   5. Test case: Click on the drop-down menu with "View Test Score" on the current view<br>
       Expected: The previous menu is closed, the clicked menu is dropped, and users can see the summary of student test score of CS1101S
-      10. Test case: Enter `list` to the command box, and press enter
+   6. Test case: Enter `list` to the command box, and press enter<br>
       Expected: The `view` visualization of student information does not disappear even when the application is working at the background
+   7. Test case: Click on the message in the status message logger, and attempt to edit it<br>
+      Expected: Users cannot edit the text
+   8. Test case: Enter `invalid` to the command box, and press enter<br>
+      Expected: The text `invalid` on the Command Box turns to red, indicating that there is an error.
-      11. Test case: Click on the first menu, then click on `Show RA1` entry
+   9. Test case: Click on the first menu, then click on `Show RA1` entry<br>
       Expected: The equivalent to user input `show RA1` will be executed on Academy Directory
-      12. Test case: Click on the first student card of the student list
+   10. Test case: Click on the first student card of the student list<br>
       Expected: A visualized view of the student is shown in the bottom right corner.

-### System testing

-#### Performance testing

-Purpose: Test and record the average time of which Academy Directory execute users' command

-#### Compatibility testing
-#### Portability testing
+3. Test functionality of pop-up window
+   1. Prerequisite: The command `help` is executed before, and the help window is opened.
+   2. Test case: Resize the Help Window by expand it to full screen<br>
+      Expected: Help Window is expanded to full screen without compromising the content inside (the message is not being minimized or expanded, users are able to view the message regardless of the size).
+   4. Test case: Scroll the Help Window and assert that all command formats are there<br>
+      Expected: Help Message is scrollable, information are wrapped and not cropped, all command formats are shown to users.
+   3. Test case: Focus on the Main Window, do not close Help Window, and type in `help add`<br>
+      Expected: The help window is refocused with its content change to the new `help` instead.
+   4. Test case: Click on the `Copy UG Guide` button on the right side, and access the link<br>
+      Expected: The User Guide web-version of Academy Directory can be accessed, meaning that the link is indeed copied.

 ## **Appendix C: Version Controlled Commands**
 The following list is a list of commands that are version controlled i.e. they can be undone and